 A comprehensive study of the islands by an early governor of Mayotte that, despite its emphasis on the classical period, remains a key text for the historian.
 Reprinted in 1980 (Antananarivo, Madagascar: Association Malgache d’Archéologie), available online.

 Manicacci, Jean.
 L’Archipel des Comores.
 Tananarive, Madagascar: Imprimerie Officielle, 1939.

 Although a demographic study, this includes useful economic, historical, and ethnographic details.

 Newitt, Malyn.
 The Comoro Islands: Struggle against Dependency in the Indian Ocean.
 Boulder, CO: Westview, 1984.

-NNNThe only general work in English, providing an excellent introduction to the islands that although largely historical also deals with society and culture and the islands’ economies.
-The essential first text for an English-speaking audience.
+For long the only general work in English, providing an excellent introduction to the islands that although largely historical also deals with society and culture and the islands’ economies.

 Vérin, Pierre.
 Les Comores.
 Paris: Karthala, 1994.